Visual Arts

 Many art processes, techniques, forms and art tools are implemented across the program.
 Everything from creating with pencil, charcoal, watercolor, and pastels to working with clay in sculpting, to 2D, 3D, and graphic design, printmaking, computer graphics, and more is experienced within the Art Department curriculum.

-Our art major program begins in sophomore year.
-Art graduates garner important skills that will last their entire lives; they will be able to create, produce, and present their art while making connections - both interpersonal and abstract.
-The prerequisite for an art major is the presentation of recent pieces of art, an essay and interview with the art department head.
+Our Honors Art Program begins in sophomore year.
+Honors Art graduates garner important skills that will last their entire lives; they will be able to create, produce, and present their art while making connections - both interpersonal and abstract.
+The prerequisite for an Honors Art student is the presentation of recent pieces of art, an essay and interview with the art department head.

 "Merion Mercy produces artists who can think critically, communicate clearly, and who aren't afraid to showcase their ideas." —Erin Lewis '24